bevchou/bevchou.github.io/_posts/2018-09-11-websocket-game-controller.md

 4. Rotary encoder dials on the top and side let the user scroll their paddle up/down and left/right.
 5. When you're done playing the game, you can hit the button again to disconnect from the server and the LED will turn off.

-Read more for a more detailed breakdown of the code.
+Read more for a more detailed breakdown of the build & code.

 <!--more-->